 Lashio was particularly important during the Second World War as part of the transport route to China – the “Burma Road” – which supplied food and arms to Chiang Kai-Shek’s Kuomintang Army.
-Closing this channel was thus one of the principal reasons the Japanese decided to invade Burma in 1941.
+Closing this channel was one of the principal reasons the Japanese invaded Burma in 1941.

 Very few buildings in Lashio date back to before the 1970s.
 This is due to a monstrous inferno that engulfed the town in 1988, one of the world anywhere in the world in the last century.
 One building that does survive is the Guan Yin temple.
 Historian Thant Myint-U visited the temple a decade ago and watched